Groot (Marvel Cinematic Universe): In other media

+Film

+Vin Diesel reprises his role as Baby Groot in Walt Disney Animation Studios' 2018 film Ralph Breaks the Internet.
+He is seen in the Oh My Disney world of the Internet answering questions from fans, with every answer being "I am Groot".

+Theme parks

+Baby Groot appears in Guardians of the Galaxy – Mission: Breakout! at Disney California Adventure, while the mature Groot appears in Guardians of the Galaxy: Cosmic Rewind at Epcot.
+For these appearances the character is voiced by Fred Tatasciore.

 Reception

 Jacob Stolworthy of The Independent praised the character, opining that Groot was "one of the best things about the first Guardians of the Galaxy film, and his camaraderie with Rocket Raccoon [was] a highlight".
 However, Stolworthy also criticized the subsequent depiction of the character as a baby as "extremely annoying".
 Peter Bradshaw of The Guardian, meanwhile, praised the character, likening Groot to "a huge Tolkienian creature".

-Following the premiere of Guardians of the Galaxy, Vin Diesel and Bradley Cooper, who voices Rocket, were nominated in the "Best Duo" category at the 2015 MTV Movie Awards.
+Following the premiere of Guardians of the Galaxy, Vin Diesel and Bradley Cooper, who voices Rocket, were nominated in the "Best Duo" category at the 2015 MTV Movie Awards, Vin Diesel was nominated for Best Voice Performance at the 2015 Black Reel Awards for the first film, later he won the award at the 2018 Black Reel Awards for the second film.
 The character has also been the subject of numerous memes on social media.
 Media outlets expressed excitement at seeing the bigger, bulkier Groot who appeared in The Guardians of the Galaxy Holiday Special.